Hello Beloveds.

 There is wisdom in stepping away.

-Think of the times you walked away from a problem for just a few moments,
+Think of the times you walked away from a problem for only a few minutes.

 And returned with a softer demeanor and a clearer mind.